The Bertrand family

 But then, how is rosé wine made?

-The production process of rosé wine is very similar to that of red wine, only the maceration time, shorter for rosé, allows to obtain a pale pink/salmon color.
-Rosé wine is thus produced from black grapes with white pulp, such as Pinot Noir, Grenache, Syrah, Mourvèdre, Carignan, Cinsault or Malbec.
+The production process for rosé wine is very similar to that of red wine, except that the maceration time, which is shorter for rosé, allows for a pale pink/salmon color.
+Rosé wine is produced from black grapes with white pulp, such as Pinot Noir, Grenache, Syrah, Mourvèdre, Carignan, Cinsault, or Malbec.

-This is particularly the case for the Or & Azur rosé wine collection , an AOP Languedoc vintage designed by Gérard Bertrand, labeled AB (organic wine) and Bee Friendly (preservation of pollinating insects) produced from Grenache and Cinsault grape varieties.
+This is particularly the case with the Or & Azur rosé wine collection , an AOP Languedoc cuvée designed by Gérard Bertrand, labeled AB (organic wine) and Bee Friendly (preservation of pollinating insects) produced from Grenache and Cinsault grape varieties.
 If you didn't know, very few black grapes have colored pulp.
-The latter are part of the category of so-called "teinturier" grape varieties.
+These are part of the category of so-called "teinturier" grape varieties.

 The pale pink color of rosé wine is thus obtained thanks to the skin of the grapes, and not thanks to the flesh.
 It is during pressing and maceration, when the grape juice is in contact with the skins, that it changes color.
-Thus, the longer the maceration, the more intense the color will be and the closer it will be to the red color.
+Thus, the longer the maceration, the more intense the color will be and the closer it will be to red.

-Once the coloring and maceration phase is complete, the fermentation phase begins.
-Fermentation allows the sugars to transform into alcohol through the action of yeasts present naturally, or added by man.
-Finally, before bottling, the wine goes through the aging phase, in oak barrels for high-end rosés or in stainless steel vats.
+Once the coloring and maceration phases are complete, the fermentation phase begins.
+Fermentation allows the sugars to transform into alcohol through the action of yeasts, either naturally present or added by humans.
+Finally, before bottling, the wine undergoes the aging phase, in oak barrels for high-end rosés or in stainless steel vats.

-Aging is a very important phase in the process of making rosé wine .
+Aging is a very important phase in the rosé wine making process.
 Indeed, it is during aging that the aromas and structure of the wine will be worked on.
 After devatting, comes the final stage of bottling, which is, as its name suggests, the bottling of the wine, and will be closed with a cork stopper or a screw cap.

 There you have it, now you know how rosé wine is produced!